 In the world of finance, investments, and speculation, the way in which you seek to gain your profit dictates what you are.

-Alternatively, someone who enters into an Options Contract shorting a stock, in order to make a profit is also speculating that the stock price will drop during a given time frame.
+Alternatively, someone who enters into an Options Contract shorting a stock to make a profit is also speculating that the stock price will drop during a given time frame.
 This certainly is not investing.
 None of the Cash invested in the Options Contract will ever be seen by the company in question; therefore, you are not investing in that company.

 George Soros could be considered one of the ultimate Speculators, and indeed the most successful with a net worth of circa $7 Billion.
 Soros, known as the “man who broke the Bank of England,” took out a $10 Billion Short Position betting that Pound Sterling would fall.
 Although the Bank of England did everything it could to prop up the currency, it failed dramatically, and Soros bagged $2 Billion profit from the bet.
 Soros was betting on a future event happening.
 Was this risky?
 George Soros does not take an undue risk; his knowledge of the Global Finance and Capital markets enabled him to take a calculated risk, which paid off handsomely.
 What he did is classic speculation.

 Those who speculate in stocks usually use Charts and News events to trade with.

 The investor is usually someone whose money is used to capitalize on a company, and the money is invested accordingly by the company to achieve better business results.
 An investor will seek a reward for his belief in an investment and seek a profit thereof.

 Buying Bonds with fixed rates of returns are an investment for someone looking to beat their Bank Saving/Checking account interest but also unwilling to take the perceived risks of purchasing stocks.